Ace of Base: 1992–1994: International success and Happy Nation/The Sign

-The band were caught up in controversy when on 27 March 1993, the Swedish newspaper Expressen reported that Ulf had been a member of a skinhead gang in his teenage years, long prior to his association with Ace of Base.
-The band and Ulf himself have addressed these claims numerous times.
-Linn remarked in 1993: "Ulf gave all that up long ago and my family had nothing to do with any of that in the first place."
-In 2013, the story was revisited in a report by Vice, referring to an unauthorized CD released in 1998 called Uffe Was a Nazi!, containing songs with racist content which were claimed to have been recorded by Ulf's former band Commit Suiside.
-In an interview with E!
-Online, Ulf clarified that Commit Suiside were "a New Wave music band without any political touch or agenda" and that the racist songs on the CD were not recorded by them.
-He also remarked: "I have always been deeply regretful of that period in my life, as I strive to bring happiness to people, and during that period I did not live up to that standard. [...]
+The band became embroiled in controversy when, on 27 March 1993, the Swedish newspaper Expressen reported that Ulf had been a member of a skinhead gang during his teenage years, prior to his association with Ace of Base.
+Linn commented in 1993, "Ulf gave all that up long ago, and my family had nothing to do with any of that in the first place."
+In 2013, the story resurfaced in a report by Vice, which referenced an unauthorized CD released in 1998 titled Uffe Was a Nazi!, containing songs with racist content purportedly recorded by Ulf's former band, "Commit Suiside".
+Ulf was described as "a drug and alcohol-abusing teenager, when he was a member of a neo-Nazi skinhead gang".
+In an interview with E!, Ulf stated, "I have always been deeply regretful of that period in my life, as I strive to bring happiness to people, and during that period, I did not live up to that standard. [...]
 I'm truly deeply sorry for any hurt and disappointment this has caused for our fans, and I really hope that we clearly have stated that Ace of Base never shared any of these opinions and strongly oppose all extremist opinions on both the right and left wing."

 In April 1994, an obsessed German fan broke into the Berggren family home, brandishing a knife.
 After managing to restrain her, the band decided they needed bodyguards.
-Recalling the attack in a 2016 interview, Jenny said "She woke me up with a knife to my throat.
+Recalling the attack in a 2016 interview, Jenny said:

+"She woke me up with a knife to my throat.
 She broke into my parents’ house when I was staying there after two years away.
 I woke up and she was standing over me with the knife.
 I was terrified.
 That was the darker side of fame.
 I remember just after I was attacked I found out that we were Number 1 in the United States.
 All I could think was that I almost got killed.
-Everyone was like, 'wow, let’s have a huge party'.
-I didn’t want a party.
+Everyone was like, 'wow, let's have a huge party'.
+I didn't want a party.
 I was broken."